Level 1 Charger: Is level 1 charging bad for the battery?

 Whether you are the proud owner of an EV or looking to go electric, the primary concern may be how long it will take to charge and how much it will cost.

-EV Level 1 charger is the most suitable for PHEVs because they have much smaller batteries than EVs.
+EV Level 1 chargers are the most suitable for PHEVs because they have much smaller batteries than EVs.
 Furthermore, Level 1 can not give enough power even to pre-cool or preheat the EV cabin if still plugged in.

 Level 1 EV Charger